 Key features of an Assured Shorthold Tenancy Agreement:

 Under an Assured Shorthold Tenancy agreement a tenant contracts to place themselves under certain obligations in relation to the property.
-These often include the obligation to:
+A tenant's obligations are often to:

 It is also common for tenants to have to ask the landlord’s consent for certain activities.
 These may include:

 Upon the expiry of the AST, the tenant will be obliged under the contract to return the property in the same condition as when it was let (excluding wear and tear).
 They must also return keys, remove all of their possessions from the property and provide forwarding addresses.

 A landlord will also be under obligations in relation to the property under an AST.
 These obligations typically include:

 Where a tenant asks for the landlord’s consent for one of the above mentioned activities, such as having an adult to stay, the landlord cannot unreasonably withhold consents.